ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 > This flow assumes a prerequisite check that the `AppendCollection` document has not been created yet.

+1. Create a deterministic `CollectionSlice` document with `sliceNumber` of `0` and an empty `contents` array.
-1. Create the `CollectionSlice` document with the `contents` array containing the item to insert.
+1. Update the created `CollectionSlice` document with the `contents` array containing the item to insert.
 1. Create the `AppendCollection` document with a `slicesCount` of `1`.

 #### Other insertions